milcent/benford_py/README.md

 In general, a series of numerical records follows Benford's Law when (NIGRINI, 2012, p.21):
-* represents magnitudes of events or events, such as populations of cities, flows of water in rivers or sizes of celestial bodies;
+* it represents magnitudes of events or events, such as populations of cities, flows of water in rivers or sizes of celestial bodies;
-* does not have pre-established minimum or maximum limits;
+* it does not have pre-established minimum or maximum limits;
-* is not made up of numbers used as identifiers, such as identity or social security numbers, bank accounts, telephone numbers; and
+* it is not made up of numbers used as identifiers, such as identity or social security numbers, bank accounts, telephone numbers; and
 * its mean is less than the median, and the data is not concentrated around the mean.